 Lastly, your employees can only get long-term capital gains if they convert their RSUs to stock and hold the stock for 12+ months.
 So this is not an advantage over options.

-However, Blueleaf and their attorneys at Goodwin Proctor found a way to minimize these problems.
+Let’s look at how the company Blueleaf and their attorneys at Goodwin Proctor found a way to minimize these problems.

 Blueleaf structured their RSUs to be subject to both a time-based condition and a performance-based condition.
 The time-based condition is similar to any other vesting plan.
 The performance-based condition is defined as the sale of the company.